-It's not that f/3.5 lenses will necessarily give you more than an f/2 or f/2.8 in any given situation, rather it's how much performance they give you outright for their smaller size, lesser weight, and much lower cost.
+It's not that f/3.5 lenses will necessarily give you more than an f/2 or f/2.8 in any given situation, rather it's really about how much performance they give you outright for their smaller size, lesser weight, and much lower cost.
 Their simpler optical constructions often give them equal or even slightly better contrast than their wider-eyed siblings, particularly if quality multi coatings were used.
-The larger-aperture lenses (particularly the 35 - 70 year old optics we are talking about here) often need to be closed at least a half or a full stop to match the wide-open 3.5 as far as flare and contrast are concerned.
+The larger-aperture lenses (particularly the 35 - 70 year old optics we are talking about here) often need to be closed at least a full stop (and sometimes two) to match the wide-open 3.5 as far as flare and contrast are concerned.
 And by the time you get to f/5.6 with either lens, there will be virtually no difference.
 And that brings us to the most important aspect of whether you should look at f/3.5 lenses.
 Do you really need more aperture in the first place?
 (Only you can answer that.)

 For example: the Minolta MC/MD 28/2 (1975-85) is a gorgeous lens that regularly sells for $250 - $300 USD, and weighs from 265 (last version) to 340 (first version) grams.
 The corresponding 5-element 28/3.5 (1975-85) sells regularly for $60 - $75 (which is also about $20 USD less than the 7-element 28/2.8), and weighs 160 (2nd last version) to 220 (first version) grams.
 If you are primarily a daylight landscape shooter, for instance, does it make sense to spend 4 times the money and carry over 50% percent more weight to have a lens that you are going to be setting at f/5.6 to f/11 for 90% or more of the time?
 That's your call :-).
 Now, obviously, there are more things to consider than just the maximum aperture and weight of your lenses.
 The "look" that they give you is more important.
 But the objective of this little exercise is to emphasize that f/3.5 alone should not dismiss a lens from your consideration, especially if you do not need the extra light-gathering capability.